MicrosoftDocs/EMDocs/microsoft-365-enterprise/sharepoint-file-access-policies.md

 # Policy recommendations for securing SharePoint Sites and files
 The following recommendations are provided *in addition to* the [common identity and access policy recommendations](identity-access-policies.md) and [policy recommendations for securing email](secure-email-recommended-policies.md).
 To safeguard SharePoint Online files, new policies must be created, and existing policies amended, as described here.

-The following recommendations are based on three different tiers of security and protection for SharePoint files that can be applied based on the granularity of your needs: **baseline**, **sensitive**, and **highly regulated**.
-You can learn more about these security tiers, and the recommended client operating systems, referenced by these recommendations in the [recommended security policies and configurations introduction](microsoft-365-policies-configurations.md).
+The following recommendations are based on three different layers of security and protection for your email that can be applied based on the granularity of your needs:

->[!NOTE]
+- **Baseline**: Microsoft recommends you establish a minimum standard for protecting data, as well as the identities and devices that access your data.
+Microsoft provides strong default protection that meets the needs of many organizations.
+Some organizations require additional capabilities to meet their baseline requirements.
+- **Increased protection**: Some customers have a subset of data that must be protected at higher levels.
+You can apply increased protection to specific data sets in your Office 365 environment.
+Microsoft recommends protecting identities and devices that access sensitive data with comparable levels of security.
+- **Highly regulated**: Some organizations may have a very small amount of data that is highly classified, trade secret, or regulated data.
+Microsoft provides capabilities to help organizations meet these requirements, including added protection for identities and devices.

+See the [recommended security policies and configurations introduction](microsoft-365-policies-configurations.md) topic for more details.

+> [!IMPORTANT]
->All security groups created as part of these recommendations must be created with Office features enabled.
-This is specifically important for the deployment of AIP when securing documents in SharePoint.
+> All security groups created as part of these recommendations must be created with Office features enabled.
+This is specifically important for the deployment of Azure Information Protection (AIP) when securing documents in SharePoint Online.
 >
 >![Office features enabled for security groups](./media/security-group.png)
 >